 Do It Yourself:

-- Cameron Highlands can be VERY touristy, but the best way to have an off-the-beaten-path adventure like this one is to take the jungle walk #1 from Brinchang town.
+- Cameron Highlands can be VERY touristy, but the best way to have an off-the-beaten-path adventure like this one is to take the Gunung Brinchang Jungle Walk No. 1 from Brinchang town.
 This is a tough jungle hike lasting about two hours to the summit – but it’s worth it!

 - Take pictures at the summit and follow the paved track to the mossy forest.
-Stop if if you feel like it, don’t sweat it if not.
-You’ve seen similar fauna already on jungle walk #1.
+Stop if you feel like it, don’t sweat it if not.
+You’ve seen similar fauna already on Gunung Brichang Jungle Walk No. 1.

 - Stop off at the strawberry farm on the way.
 This was the least touristy of all the other farms I passed, which were quite commercial and had hoards of tourists.
 Myself and Tim were the only ones at this farm.